Timmy-Ezekiel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * ./6-multiple_permissions: This script file add execute permission to the onwer and the group owner and read permission to other users.

+* ./7-everybody: This script file add execution permission to the owner, the gorup onwer and other users to the file.